slaymuel/mizzle/README.md

 Hydrates metal oxides in the pdb format with OH2 and OH.
 In `config.wet` the user specifies which metals to hydrate and in what ratio.
 Custom config files are included using the `-c` flag, if no config file is supplied the default config file is used.
-Hydrating a crystal containing different metals is supported.
+Defult name for the output pdb file is `inputfilename_wet.pdb`Hydrating a crystal containing different metals is supported.

 # Modules